DataDog/hiring-engineers/answers.md

 ![Alt text](./screenshots/011-2-Data-Agent-Info.jpeg)

-If ntp offset is not ok, you may need to sync your ntp (see images 011).
+If ntp offset is not ok, you may need to sync your ntp.

 First, make sure openssl is updated: